mikekatz04/lisa-on-gpu/README.md

-# fastlisaresponse: Generic LISA response function on the GPU
+# fastlisaresponse: Generic LISA response function for GPUs

 This code base provides a GPU-accelerated version of the generic time-domain LISA response function.
 The GPU-acceleration allows this code to be used directly in Parameter Estimation.